lfaucheux/PyLUCCBA/README.md

 Note the abscence of input flow in 2040: as explained previously, this illustrates the time delay that exists between the cultivation of wheat and its proccesing into bioethanol, *i.e.* wheat cultivated in 2039 is used for the production of bioethanol planned in 2040.

-The land use change from `initial_landuse='improved grassland'` to `final_landuse='wheat'` has effects in terms of carbon dioxide emissions.
+The land use change from `initial_landuse='improved grassland'` to `final_landuse='wheat'` has effects in terms of CO2 emissions.
 These emissions clearly don't exhibit the same profile depending on how we choose to consider them over the project horizon.
-First, regarding soil carbon dioxide emissions:
+First, regarding soil CO2 emissions:

     >>> cba.carbon_and_co2_flows_traj_annualizer.so_emitting
     True